suborbital/docs/website/docs/e2-core/e2-core-api/request.md

 # Handling requests

-When a Runnable is used to handle an HTTP request, Atmo will bind that request to the Runnable.
-The `req` or `request` namespace of the Runnable API can then be used to access all of the information about the request.
-Note if the Runnable is not being used to handle a request, then all methods in the `req` namespace will return empty or an error.
+When a SE2 module is used to handle an HTTP request, E2 Core will bind that request to the SE2 module.
+The `req` or `request` namespace of the SE2 module API can then be used to access all of the information about the request.
+Note if the SE2 module is not being used to handle a request, then all methods in the `req` namespace will return empty or an error.

 <Tabs groupId="reactr-language">